- 40 Days (March 2018)

 Lee owns and operates Dogwood Press, a small but traditional publishing company in Brandon, Mississippi, which he started in 2002.
 In addition to his own works, he has published fellow Mississippi authors John M. Floyd of Brandon, Jim Ritchie of Canton, Mike Windham of Brookhaven, and Barbie Bassett, the chief meteorologist at WLBT-3 in Jackson.

-Joe Lee lives in Brandon, Mississippi, with his wife, Leslie, and son, John.
+Joe Lee lives now lives in Brandon, Mississippi, with his wife, Leslie, and son, John.